-A comparative study conducted in Colombia also investigated the short and long term effects of diets based on different fats to the iron bioavailability in test rats.
-Corn, coconut, soy and olive oils were tested alongside human milk fat and formula milk fat.
+A comparative study conducted in Colombia also investigated the short and long-term effects of diets based on different fats on the iron bioavailability in test rats.
+Corn, coconut, soy, and olive oils were tested alongside human milk fat and formula milk fat.
 Researchers concluded that subjects taking the coconut oil showed the highest iron retention.
 It also supports the claim that coconut oil and saturated fats in general, increase iron absorption and even hemoglobin (red blood cell) regeneration.

 Once food has been digested and nutrients have been absorbed, there remains one last step to complete the digestive process- the excretion of waste in the form of defecation.
 For some, this is easy.
 However, regular elimination is a challenge for many.
 One of the most common problems is constipation.
 Thankfully, coconut oil has been proven to address many of its popular causes such as bowel obstruction and disruption of the gut flora.